-Expats looking to spend an extended amount of time Portugal or make the move there permanently might find the the country’s healthcare system poses a number of significant challenges.
+Expats looking to spend an extended amount of time in Portugal or make the move there permanently might find that the country’s healthcare system poses a number of significant challenges.

 Expats moving to Portugal will find it reassuring that virtually every doctor is conversant in English.
 This is true of both public and private healthcare facilities in Portugal.

 Whether other employees in the health sector, such as nurses and technicians, speak English will depend on the location of the facilities.
-Areas with a larger expat population, such as Lisbon and the Algarve, will naturally have more bi-lingual employees or translators.
+Areas with a larger expat population, such as Lisbon and the Algarve, will naturally have more bilingual employees.
 Expats living in rural parts of Portugal should not rely on healthcare professionals to speak English and should ensure they can speak an adequate amount of Portuguese in order to communicate at the local hospital or clinic.

 Public healthcare facilities in Portugal

 Access to public healthcare in Portugal is free to all legal residents.
 Basic services can be found in rural areas but people have to travel to a larger city for specialised care.
 Public hospitals in Portugal and clinics are frequently understaffed and overcrowded.

 The shortage of physicians has caused longer than necessary waiting lists for non-life threatening surgeries and a greater strain on the system as a whole, which often forces Portuguese nationals and expats alike to use the emergency room services as a general practitioner.
 At the public level, technology is often lacking and it can be difficult to arrange an appointment with a specialist.

 EU nationals living in Portugal will be pleased to find that consultations with a GP and basic vaccines are free.
 However, non-EU expats may have to pay some fees for public healthcare in Portugal, but the amount will depend on whether there is a reciprocal healthcare agreement between Portugal and the expat's home country.